 Most visitors begin their visit at the Concorde Experience and Jet Age Hangar.
 Much of the hangar is given over to the dramatically lit Concorde which made an epic journey from Heathrow to East Fortune by land and sea in 2004.
 A range of displays give an insight into all aspects of Concorde's development and operation, but for most people it is the aircraft itself which commands attention.

-And it's not just the outside of the world's most remarkable aeroplane you can admire.
+And it's not just the outside of the world's most amazing aeroplane you can admire.
 Visitors can explore the remarkably long and even more remarkably narrow interior of the passenger cabin, and view the cockpit.
 The Jet Age Hangar is also home to the restored cockpit and cabin of Boeing 707 airliner, G-APFJ, the nearby cockpit of a Hawker Siddley Trident, and a number of other exhibits.

 The Museum of Flight has three other large hangars at East Fortune.
 Furthest from the Concorde Experience is Hangar 1, which serves as a conservation hangar and is not open to visitors.
 Nearby is the museum's Education Centre, while an Avro Vulcan and a De Havilland Comet are parked not far away.